aulasoftwarelibre/codekata-template-typescript/README.md

 To use this template open a terminal on the same folder and run

   npm install

 After that you will be ready to code.

+To run the test run:

-Run npm test to run the test.
+  npm test